rcap107/caparezzology/Notes.md

 I might still want to use the Genius API to get the annotations and do sentiment analysis on that to see if it matches the sentiment of the songs themselves.

+The lyrics are not being parsed properly for some reason.
+Needs debugging